OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 ### Activity
 As an organisation, you want to spend your security effort where it matters.
 The best way to guide this is based on application risk.
 Indeed, a risk classification helps in identifying which applications can pose a serious threat to the organisation in case they would be misused or breached.

-In this level, you will use a standard, yet simple way to evaluate the application risk based on the potential business impact that it poses towards the organisation in case of attack.
+In this level, you will use a simple way to evaluate the application risk based on the potential business impact that it poses towards the organisation in case of attack.
 This typically focuses on evaluating the impact of a breach on the confidentiality, integrity and availability of the data or service.
 Consider using a set of 5-10 questions to identify the impact, such as whether the application processes financial data, or whether privacy-related data is involved.

-Build a set of questions and distribute these to the persons performing these risk evaluations.
+Next, you will need a scheme to classify applications according to their risk.
+The use of a simple, qualitative scheme (e.g. high/medium/low) often proves to be effective.
+Advanced organisations or organisations that are highly risk driven might make use of more quantitative risk schemes.
+Don't invent a new risk scheme if your organisation already has one that works well.

+For applications at hand, evaluate the risk based on the set of questions and assign a risk level to it.

 #### Maturity Questions
 ##### Q 1